-As such, after first boosting the JUNE BUND FUTURE back above 173.00-.50 it has dropped back for another test of that area last week.
+As such, after first boosting the JUNE BUND FUTURE back above 173.00-.50 it dropped back for further tests of that area last week and again this week.
 However, continued weak economic expectations have also seen it pushing up from that area once again, with next higher resistance remaining in the 175.00-.60 range.